Groups & Ministries

 - Bicycle Riders - Join others from the CUMC family for casual bike rides.
 This group consists of all skill levels.
 No rider is left behind!
-Their next ride is on Saturday, March 9 at 10am.
-They will the Seminole-Wekiwa Trail starting at the Markham Trailhead.
+They are taking a break over the summer, but will resume monthly rides in the fall.
 For more information, call John Morse at 407-462-2109.

 Golden Years Ministry